LT-LIDER/LT-LIDER/README.md

 # LT-LIDER

 This space contains the training resources for the LT-LiDER project.
-The exercises relate to the chapters on the Lt_LiDER book.
+The exercises relate to the chapters in the LT-LiDER book.

-If you want to download the complete repository, click on the green Code button above, select Download ZIP.
+If you want to download the complete repository, click on the green Code button above, and select Download ZIP.
 Alternatively, go inside each chapter and follow the instructions.